MatthiasKunnen/opn/docs/cli/opn_file.md

 Looks up and presents all applications that can open this file.
 The user can then select the application to open the file with.

-Works by first obtaining the MIME type of the file and then finding all applications that can open it according to the MIME Applications Associations specification.
+Works by first determining the MIME type of the file and then finding all applications that can open it according to the MIME Applications Associations specification.

+The MIME type is determined in this order:
+1. The value specified using the `--mime-type` option.
+2. The value of the extended file attribute `user.mime`, if it exists.
+3. The value reported by the relevant utility, `xdg-query` or `file`.

 ```
 opn file <filename> [flags]